Barney McCoy, M.A.

 Broadcasting Journalism

-Professor Barney McCoy teaches news literacy, multimedia, broadcast news, journalism, documentary, and depth reporting courses at the University of Nebraska-Lincoln.
-Before arriving at UNL in 2006, McCoy was a full-time journalist for 27 years.
+Gilbert and Martha Hitchcock Professor Barney McCoy teaches news literacy, multimedia, broadcast news, journalism, documentary, and depth reporting courses at the University of Nebraska-Lincoln.
+Before arriving at UNL in 2006, McCoy was a full-time broadcast journalist for 27 years.

-McCoy conducts creative and scholarly research activity.
-His creative activity includes numerous award-winning news, feature and documentary reports featured in newspapers and broadcast on public and commercial television and multimedia outlets in Nebraska and elsewhere in the United States.
+McCoy’s creative activity includes several award-winning news, feature, and documentary reports published in newspapers and broadcast on public and commercial television and multimedia outlets in Nebraska and elsewhere in the United States.

-In 2021, McCoy conducted and published a national research project on student perceptions of remote learning during the COVID-19 pandemic.
-McCoy has co-authored a book chapter on mixed methods research in documentary filmmaking.
-His multi-phased national surveys on digital distractions in the classroom conducted over the past decade have been widely cited and downloaded more than 69,000 times by some 4,200 institutions in 182 countries.
+McCoy’s scholarly activity primarily involves his multi-phased national surveys on digital distractions in the classroom conducted over the past decade.
+They have been widely cited and downloaded more than 69,000 times by some 4,200 institutions in 182 countries.

 In 2023, he received "Best of Show" awards in the Faculty Audio and News and Sports categories and an "Award of Excellence" for his radio reporting by the Broadcast Education Association.